aol/cyclops/readme.md

 # Features

 * Deep consistent and integrated API across a broad range of key functional types
-* An extended JDK Stream type - replayable + many additional operators
+* ReactiveSeq extends JDK Stream and offers multiple modes of execution - synchonous, asynchronous, asynchronous with backpressure, parallel and more.
 * Fast Lazy Collection types for efficient functional transformations
 * FutureStreams for parallel I/O
 * Core components for building asynchronous applications